-The smallest and most densely populated country in Central America, El Salvador has benefited from reforms that have diversified its economy and improved social conditions, opening up trade and expanding the manufacturing sector.
+The smallest and most densely populated country in Central America, El Salvador has benefited from reforms that have diversified its economy and improved social conditions.
 However, roughly a third of its people live below the poverty line and crime remains a disincentive to investment.
 The technology sector is small and in its initial phases but growing.

 Spanish is the official language and English is not widely spoken.